 Radiation or chemotherapy induced cystitis is a term used to classify non-bacterial cystitis occurring during or after cancer treatment.
-For a cancer patient who is going through radiation or chemo, onset of chronic cystitis can seriously damage the quality of life.
+If you are going through radiation or chemo, onset of chronic cystitis can seriously affect your quality of life.

 The condition usually develops in 3 phases:

-- Chronic cystitis phase, which can occur years later.
+- Chronic cystitis phase can occur years later.
 Damage is irreversible and requires symptom management.

 Symptoms can range from mild to life threatening, including: